rycont/notion-based-nextjs-blog-template/README.md

 Before run, fill your Database ID to `/constant.ts`.DATABASE_ID.
 You can find Database ID in notion request to `loadPageChunk`, use Network Inspector in Devtools.
 Make sure your database and articles are public.
+Pictures that uploaded to notion is not supported.
+Please use Photo embed.

 ### Developing
 ```bash